paradedb/pg_analytics/README.md

 CREATE EXTENSION pg_analytics;
 ```

-Now, you have access to all the extension functions.
+You now have access to all the extension functions.

 ### Modifying the Extension